Hoop La Cocktail Recipe

 Method

-1. Add brandy, triple sec, Cocchi Americano, lemon juice, and cubed ice to a shaker.
+1. Add brandy, triple sec, Cocchi Americano, and lemon juice to a shaker.

 Pin Recipe